softgarden137/samples/README.md

 =======
 IronPython Silverlight Web Page

-A web page scripted on the client side with IronPython via Silverligt
+A web page scripted on the client side with IronPython via Silverlight

 ==========
 softgarden137